Mimithamg/TINK-HER-HACK/README.md

 # Second Commit
-Modified the UI a bit more and improved its functionality Protyping successfully completed in Tkinter
+Modified the UI a bit more and improved its functionality Prototyping successfully completed in Tkinter
 Added Design Protype redirection of our UI in readme

 # Third Commit